Sierra Leone drops 23 places in World Press Freedom Index

 Table of Content

-Sierra Leone has dropped 23 places in the 2026 global press freedom rankings, as media conditions worldwide decline to their lowest point in 25 years, according to the 2026 World Press Freedom Index by Reporters Without Borders (RSF).
+Sierra Leone has dropped 23 places in the 2026 world press freedom rankings, as media conditions worldwide decline to their lowest point in 25 years, according to Reporters Without Borders (RSF).

 In its report, RSF notes that more than half of the world’s population now lives in countries where journalism and access to information are increasingly being criminalised under restrictive national security and cybercrime laws.